sadrultoaha/Signboard-Detection/README.md

 output_zip = 'result.zip'
 ```
 #### Run the signboard model on Custom test data
-* Upload and connect your custom dataset into Google Colab enviornment.
+* Upload and connect your custom dataset into Google Colab environment.
 * Set the required path as follows and run all the notebook cells.
 ```test_file_path = 'your_test_data_path'
 output_csv = 'output.csv'